torchbox/wagtail-markdown/README.md

 These are implemented using the `python-markdown` extension interface.

-You can configure wagtail-markdown with additional extensions using django config.
+You can configure wagtail-markdown to use additional Markdown extensions by via the `WAGTAILMARKDOWN_EXTENSIONS` setting. config.

 For example, to enable the [Table of